Fahradfahren Hamax II

 If the "dry run" has worked, mount the bike basket/bag on the handlebars or luggage rack or attach the trailer to the bike.
 Now let your dog get on and push the bike a few metres.
 If your dog is calm and relaxed, get on and ride slowly and carefully for a short distance, gradually increasing the distance.

-If you want your dog to run alongside you while cycling, this also requires some practice.
-First get your dog used to the bike and give him the opportunity to find his own pace alongside you.
-We will explain how to do this in 5 simple steps:
+If you want your pet to run alongside you on the bike, this will also take some practice.
+First get your dog used to the bike and give him the opportunity to find his own pace alongside you on the bike.
+We explain how to lead your dog on the bike in 3 simple steps:

-First of all, your dog needs to get to know the bike.
-Ask someone to accompany you on your next walk with the bike.
+1. Getting your dog used to the bike: Firstly, your dog needs to get to know the bike.
+To do this, ask someone to accompany you on your next bike ride.
 Ideally, they should push the bike and let your dog sniff it from time to time.
-When your dog is relaxed, ask your helper to get on the bike and ride alongside you.
+Once your dog is relaxed, ask your helper to get on the bike and ride alongside you.

-The time has come: your furry friend accompanies you on the bike handlebar.
-Start with a short distance and a slow, easily controlled pace.
-You can gradually increase the distance and adjust the speed so that your dog accompanies you consistently at a relaxed trot.
+3. Training: The time has come for your furry friend to accompany you on the bike holder, on the leash or on a free run.
+Start with a short distance and a slow, easily controllable pace.
+You can gradually increase the distance and adjust the speed so that your dog consistently accompanies you at a relaxed trot.

 Our tip: We recommend that you always take a dog trailer or dog basket with you on long journeys in case your four-legged friend injures himself on the way or needs to rest in particularly high temperatures.
 Give your dog enough breaks and offer him drinking water regularly.
 For example, a special outdoor drinking bottle with a sikicon bowl is suitable.